 In general, the contrast agents for MR angiography are injected into a vein in the bend of the elbow.
-The MRA contrast agents are well-tolerated, gadolinium-based paramagnetic compounds (\blacktriangleright Chapter 12) that are administered at doses of 0.05-0.3 millimol gadolinium per kilogram of body weight.
-In arteriography where a large arterial signal and a small signal from veins are desirable, images must be acquired during the first pass of the contrast medium through the arteries.
-Arterial enhancement decreases quickly due to the subsequent signal increase in the veins and perfused tissue.
-Except for the brain, there is rapid diffusion of most contrast medium through the arterial inflow of only a few seconds is available from arterial inflow of the contrast medium to its arrival in the veins.
-This is why proper timing and the duration of the scan are paramount in vascular imaging.
-Typical scans do not take longer than 20 seconds.
-These short scan times allow imaging of the thoracic and abdominal vessels during breath-hold.
+The MRA contrast agents are well-tolerated, gadolinium-based paramagnetic compounds (► Chapter 12) that are administered at doses of 0.05-0.3 millimol gadolinium per kilogram of body weight.
+In arteriography, where a large arterial signal and a small signal from veins are desirable, images must be acquired during the first pass of the contrast medium through the arteries.
+Conspicuity of the arterial system decreases quickly due to the subsequent signal increase in the veins and perfused tissue.
+Except for the brain, there is a rapid diffusion of most contrast media through the capillary walls into the extravascular extracellular space.
+An imaging window of only a few seconds is available between the arterial inflow of the contrast medium and its arrival in the veins.
+Therefore, the timing of the acquisition start and the duration of the scan are of prime importance in contrast-enhanced MR angiography.
+Typical scan times are in the range of 20 seconds, which allows imaging of the thoracic and abdominal vessels during breath-hold.